Tomas looked over at his friend. “Hey, buddy! Look at that look on your face! Good time, huh?”

 Allen scowled at his friend.
 “For someone who’s scared of gays, you sure fantasize about that shit a lot.”

-The tall, muscular blonde rolled her eyes.
+The tall, muscular blonde snorted.
 “Easy, guys, we’re not on the clock.
 Good work today, Allen.
 You keep it up and you’ll make it to my knee in under ten minutes, easy.”
 The cardio-dom nodded at him and he blushed and stammered.
 Frowning, she shouldered Tomas out of her way and coughed “worm” at him on her way out of the facility.

 “I think she wants me,” Tomas said dreamily.
 “Holy fuck, I’m already hard as volcanic rock.
 You better watch yourself, buddy, or some sweet guy’s gonna win her away from you when you’re not looking!”
 He smoothed back his hair and nodded at a small, domed transport van scooting across the carpeting.
 “Check these guys out: how much are we paying to get shrunk?
 And they’re just born like that.
 Ain’t that some shit?”